dvreeze/try-scalameta/README.rst

-As said in the beginning, syntactic trees of Scala code are great, but they lack the semantics to do anything useful with them beyond querying/manipulating ASTs without knowing anything of the context.
+As said in the beginning, syntactic trees of Scala code are great, but they lack the semantics to do anything useful with them beyond querying/manipulating ASTs without knowing anything of the (semantical) context.
 In particular, these trees know nothing about symbols and types.
 In other words, syntactic trees are conceptually comparable to the result of the first phase of `Scala compilation`_, which is the parser phase.
 At that point, only the structure of the code is known, without any context.